mmarchegiani/mutag-calib/README.md

 - `mutag_oneMuAK8_processor.py`: defines the `mutagAnalysisOneMuonInAK8Processor` on top of `mutagAnalysisProcessor`.
 It applies the selection on AK8 jets based on the number of soft muons contained in the AK8 jet (>=1 soft muon within the AK8 jet).

 ## Analysis steps
+### Step 0: produce datasets definitions
+The folder `datasets` contains the file `datasets_definitions_RunIISummer20UL.json` which contains the metadata of all the Run 2 datasets used for the calibration.
+In order to perform the calibration with Run 3 data, **a new file containing the datasets definition of Run 3 datasets needs to be defined.**

+Datasets to be included:

+- MC
+    - QCD_MuEnriched
+    - V+jets
+    - Single top
+    - ttbar
+- Data
+    - BTagMu

+For more detailed instructions on how to create datasets in PocketCoffea, please follow [this guide](https://pocketcoffea.readthedocs.io/en/latest/datasets.html#datasets-handling).

+Once the json datasets are created, the configuration files have to be updated to run on the newly defined datasets.

 ### Step 1: compute 3D reweighting based on jet $p_T$, $\eta$, $\tau_{21}$
 Run jobs on DATA, QCD, V+jets and top datasets:
 ```bash